-Unlike many ‘security warnings’ that circulate via social media, this message describes a genuine security risk and Facebook users would do well to take notice.
-The post warns about a scammer tactic in which your Facebook profile picture and name may be taken and used to create a new Facebook account in your name.
+Circulating post warns about a scammer tactic in which your Facebook profile picture and name are taken and used to create a new Facebook account in your name.
+Some versions of the post claim that all or almost all of the accounts are being “hacked” or “stolen” via this method.

 ❌❌❌ Urgent ❌❌❌❌